-While optimising websites and services for Search Engine Spiders or Web Crawlers makes sense, the real ROI is driven by engaging your users – your target audience.
-Here is what I call, Audience Based Optimisation (ABO), comes in.
+The trend in optimising websites and services for Search Engine Spiders or Web Crawlers makes little sense.
+Real ROI is driven by meaningfully engaging with your users – your target audience.
+Call this Audience Based Optimisation (ABO).

 Audience Based Optimisation (ABO)

-In short, Audience Based Optimisation is about creating and delivering content or services that provide value to your target audience.
-This not only makes your content or service “findable”, but also engages your audience increasing the stickiness factor of your website.
+In short, Audience Based Optimisation is about creating and delivering content that provides value to your target audience.
+This is done by ensuring your content is “findable”, is relevant and is correct at all times.
+Understanding your audience, the context they are operating in and providing them with the right information helps to not only engage with your audience in a meaningful way but also increases the stickiness factor of your website.
 A List Apart featured article on Findability says “The fundamental goal of findability is to persistently connect your audience with the stuff you write, design, and build.”

-While SEO may result in high traffic to your website, it makes little sense to be ranked high on your favourite search engine only to have your target audience leave within a couple of seconds after landing on your web page.
+While SEO and SEM may drive traffic to your website, it makes little sense to be ranked high on your favourite search engine only to have your target audience leave within a couple of seconds after landing on your web page.
 Which, in all likelihood, is because they could not find what they were looking for or the content provided little value for them to engage with your website or service.

 Audience Based Optimisation – SEO and more

-ABO takes into consideration the Information Architecture, Usability and Accessibility of the website.
-All these components help to build a standards compliant website which in turn is easier to manage and maintain.
+ABO takes into consideration the Information Architecture, Taxonomy, Usability and Accessibility of the website.
+All these components also helps to build a standards compliant website which in turn is easier to manage and maintain.
 Adhering to standards also makes your website accessible to a larger audience base, helps users find information quickly, and leads to a richer user experience.

 Value added content through audience based optimisation